 5. Cancel unused and duplicate subscriptions

-A combination of shadow IT, rapid growth, and a lack of oversight means it’s common for companies to have two or more of the same subscription.
+A combination of shadow IT, rapid growth, and a lack of oversight means it’s common for companies to have two or more of the same subscriptions.
 Remember, over a quarter of SaaS spend is wasted.

 6. Regularly review licenses and seats